John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/README.md

 Marcus was able to install R_MKL ver 4.0.1 on Tantalus.

-However, getting VAST 3.X support packages to work was a huge pain as I mentioned.
+However, getting VAST 3.X support packages to work was a struggle.
+See notes in this repo here:

+    Notes on running R, MRO, and R-MKL on the NWFSC's Linux servers.